Learn more about our Book with Confidence and Travel Updates.

 Exploring Stockholm on your own, or visiting Drottningholm Palace

 You have the entire day to take in the sophisticated pleasures of Stockholm today.
 Maybe you’ll start your day with a lussekatt (a saffron bun), then set out to stroll the endless waterways of the archipelago on which the strikingly beautiful and compact city is built.
 Head to the cobbled lanes of the Gamla Stan, the Old Town, or visit the renowned Skansen Museum, an open-air recreation of history’s traditional Swedish houses.
+If you’d like to check another UNESCO World Heritage Site off your list, join us on an optional excursion to the Royal Domain of Drottningholm, including a guided tour of Drottningholm Palace.

 Later, embark the Ocean Explorer.
 Get settled in your cabin, then explore the ship's many amenities, including a pool, observation lounge, and fitness center.
 Perhaps you'll visit the Concierge to plan a spa appointment.
 After, gather for a port talk to learn about our next thrilling Scandinavian capital.
-In the elegant dining room, savor a special Captain’s Welcome Dinner, the first of many sumptuous meals we've curated for this expedition.
+In the elegant dining room, savor a special Captain’s Welcome Dinner, the first of many sumptuous meals we've curated for this journey.

 Helsinki’s grand squares and sacred cathedral